patelpurvip/Spotify-hitpredictor/README.md

 ## Metadata Summary
-The original data, retrieved through Spotify's Web API, includes 40,000+ songs with release dates ranging from 1960-2019.
+The original data, retrieved through Spotify's Web API (accesed though the Python library Spotipy), includes 40,000+ songs with release dates ranging from 1960-2019.
 Each track is identified by the track's name, the artist's name, and a unique resource identifier for the track (uri).

 The dataset includes measurements for the following features, defined and measured by Spotify for each track: